A Self-Guided Day Trip Around Atiu: One Day Itinerary© CookIslandsPocketGuide.com

 Oneroa Beach to Konakonako Landing

-Pass alongside the airstrip and some 800m (2,645ft) past the airport building you’ll find the trail that leads to Konakonako Landing.
-At around low tide, water gets trapped to create a natural infinity pool lookout out across the reef and Pacific Ocean.
+Pass alongside the airstrip and some 800 m (874.9 yards) past the airport building, you’ll find the trail that leads to Konakonako Landing.
+At low tide, a natural infinity pool forms, offering views across the reef and the Pacific Ocean.
+However, water levels vary, sometimes resulting in a shallow pool.
+Note that it’s also a local pig processing area, which may not suit all visitors.

 A Self-Guided Day Trip Around Atiu - One Day Itinerary© Google Maps